RGB vs RGBIC – What’s The Difference?

 • Use the remote control to change the colors and effects of the RGBIC light strip.

-RGB vs RGBIC LED light Strip- Which is better?
+RGB vs RGBIC LED Light Strip: Which Option is Superior?

 Now that we’ve gone over some of the key differences between RGB and RGBIC led strips, it’s time to answer the question: which is better?